International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 #### Description

 The `ContractAgreementMessage` is sent by a provider when it agrees to a contract.
-It contains the complete contract agreement with the provider's signature.
+It contains the complete contract agreement.

 A `ContractAgreementMessage` must contain a `consumerPid` and a `providerPid`.